“$60 cover! Are you kidding me? Nobody’s going to pay that to still wait in line just to enter the club.”

 Does any of this make sense to you?

 At first it didn’t make sense to me.
 Then I slowly figured out over time that personal finance wasn’t logical.
 The experts often get it wrong about saving money in your 20s.
+None of us are logical about our finances.

 Why’s your bank account depressing?